 4. Fixed Period: The beneficiary receives regular payments of both principal and interest over a fixed period of time, typically up to 30 years.
 If the beneficiary dies before the time period is over, the remaining balance may pass to a contingent beneficiary.

 5. Life Income: The beneficiary receives guaranteed payments over the remainder of his or her life.
 The amount of the payments is determined by the insurance company and based on the beneficiary’s age and gender.
 The payments continue until the beneficiary dies.
 If he or she dies earlier than expected, the insurance company keeps the unpaid amount.

-6. Life Income Period Certain: Unlike the life income option above, where payments stop when the beneficiary dies, this option guarantees fixed payments for a specific time period such as 10 or 20 years.
+6. Life Income Period Certain: Unlike the life income option above, where payments stop when the beneficiary dies, this option guarantees fixed payments for a certain time period such as 10 or 20 years.
 If the beneficiary dies before the term expires, a contingent beneficiary may receive the remaining payments.

 What about taxes?

 Life insurance payouts made in a lump sum are not subject to income taxes.
-With other settlement options that payout in installments over time, the original death benefit (principal) is not taxed, but any interest that accrues IS taxed as income when it is paid to the beneficiary.
+With other settlement options that pay out in installments over time, the original death benefit (principal) is not taxed, but any interest that accrues IS taxed as income when it is paid to the beneficiary.

 Choosing a settlement option

-This article is a service of Krugler Law, LLC.
+This article is a service of Krugler Law, Personal Family Lawyer®.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That's why we offer a Family Wealth Planning Session, ™ during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
 You can begin by calling our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session at no charge.